 Oliwa Park

-Oliwa Park features tree-canopied walkways, pristinely manicured hedges, streaming water, hidden gardens and colorful flowerbeds.
+Oliwa Park features tree-canopied walkways, pristinely manicured hedges, hidden gardens and colorful flowerbeds.
 A few museums and the Oliwa Cathedral are also part of the Oliwa Park complex.

 Oliwa Cathedral